13 Different Types of Hawks in Montana

 The male Cooper’s Hawk has a blue-gray back and tail, while the female is slightly darker with a brownish-red back and tail.
 This species hunts mostly small birds, mammals, and reptiles and can often be seen perched in tall trees near open meadows or forests.

 Cooper’s Hawks are generally found throughout Montana, but they tend to prefer more heavily wooded areas.
 They typically breed during summer, laying eggs in tree cavities or on large branches.
 Once they hatch, the young birds remain with their parents for a few weeks before dispersing.
-During the winter, these hawks migrate south, but some may remain in Montana, taking advantage of the milder climate.
+These hawks migrate south during the winter, but some may remain in Montana, taking advantage of the milder climate.

 Cooper’s Hawks are typically seen alone or in pairs and are quite aggressive when defending their territory.
 They are very vocal hawks who often call loudly when in flight or perched atop a tree.
 This species can survive in Montana for many years with the appropriate habitat and food sources.